hoangquochung1110/static-site-generator/drafts/why-microservices.md

 ## - What is serverless about ?

 * there are never instances, operating systems, or servers to manage.
 AWS handles everything required to run and scale your application.
 By building serverless applications, your developers can focus on the code that makes your business unique.
 * An application that can automatically scale, inherently highly available and run without provisioning or managing an EC2 host is known as a Serverless Application.

+Benefits:

 - scalability
 - deployment speed (no server management)
 - automated high availability